-B. FLOWCHART FOR RESPONDING TO A CONCERN, INCIDENT OR ALLEGATION you have witnessed OR had reported to you a concern or complaint involving an Adult at Risk, which may be considered abuse or poor practice.
+B. FLOWCHART FOR RESPONDING TO A CONCERN, INCIDENT OR ALLEGATION

+An Adult at Risk has disclosed concerning information to you OR you have witnessed OR had reported to you a concern or complaint involving an Adult at Risk, which may be considered abuse or poor practice.